David Pocock: Political career

+In December 2021, Pocock announced he would be running as a candidate for the Senate, representing the Australian Capital Territory (ACT) in the forthcoming 2022 election.
+In an interview on Television New Zealand's Q+A with Jack Tame in May, Pocock explained his reasons for running for the Australian Senate as an independent candidate and how he hoped to bring a socially progressive voice to the Senate and reform the integrity monitoring process for politicians in parliament.
+He prosecuted an agenda to tackle corruption in government and political advertising laws, as well as campaigns to increase Australia's expenditure on renewable energy and restore the rights of territories to legislate on euthanasia.
+Pocock was declared elected by the Australian Electoral Commission on 14 June 2022, thereby winning the second of the two ACT seats and unseating incumbent Liberal Senator Zed Seselja to become the first non-Labor or Liberal candidate to be elected as a Senator for the ACT, and the second non-Labor or Liberal person elected to represent the ACT at the federal level (after Lewis Nott, who was MP for the ACT in 1949–1951).

 Pocock has promoted accessibility for the hearing-impaired.
 He sought to bring an Auslan interpreter to the Senate floor for his first speech as a member of that body on 1 August 2022.
 Under Senate rules, Pocock was required to ask permission to bring a "stranger" to the floor, which is almost exclusively used for visiting dignitaries.
 The Greens supported his request, but both major parties opposed it, fearing that it would set a precedent to invite more "strangers".
 The government soon offered a compromise of having an interpreter shown on screens placed on the floor of the Senate.
 Pocock stated that he would pursue rules changes to allow Auslan interpreters on the Senate floor.
 During a 2015 rugby union match in which he scored a hat-trick, he made the Auslan sign for applause after one of his tries as a shout-out to a friend whose first language was Auslan.